Team-Pr0xy/shushjax/readme.md

 Once done, shushjax can be setup in 3 ways.

 #### Option 1
-Give all links a data-shushjax attribute specifing where to place the content that gets loaded.:
+Give all links a data-shushjax attribute specifying where to place the content that gets loaded.:

     <a href='page1.php' data-shushjax='content'>Page 1</a>